Glance-Say: Multimodal Human-Robot Collaboration and Intent Recognition via Sticky Glance: Related Work

-Interface-centric approaches rely on gaze-controlled graphical user interfaces (GUI).
-In GazeWheelChair \cite{c22}, researchers designed an interface integrated with the wheelchair, allowing users to teleoperate the robot arm step by step via gaze selection on the screen.
-Similarly, FreeView \cite{c24} introduced a virtual interface anchored around the robot end-effector, where users operate the manipulator by fixating on interactive elements positioned near the tool.
-While these methods provide explicit and precise control, users must continuously attend to interface elements, resulting in long command duration, high cognitive load, and considerable learning cost \cite{11127558}.
+Existing gaze-based robotic interaction strategies can be broadly categorized into interface-centric control \cite{11037823, c7, c24}, and multimodal interaction \cite{lai2025famhrifoundationmodelassistedmultimodal}.
+Interface-centric approaches rely on gaze-controlled graphical user interfaces (GUIs).
+FreeView \cite{c24} introduces a virtual interface anchored around the robot end-effector, where users operate the manipulator by fixating on interactive elements positioned near the tool.
+Users must continuously attend to interface elements, resulting in long command duration, high cognitive load, and considerable learning cost \cite{11127558}.
 To reduce complexity, MR-GUI \cite{c7} simplifies the interaction by allowing users to first select an object through gaze and then choose the desired action via a GUI.
-Although this design shortens command duration compared to full teleoperation interfaces, it still relies on GUI elements, constraining interaction to predefined interface locations and limiting flexibility in dynamic environments.
+Although this design shortens command duration compared to full teleoperation interfaces, it still relies on GUI elements, constraining interaction to predefined interface locations.
 In contrast, GlanceGaze \cite{tay2025intent} removes the explicit GUI by leveraging a vision-language model (VLM) to infer the intended action directly from gaze and scene context.
 In \cite{wang2023gaze}, similarly, researchers utilize gaze and LSTM to infer action primitives and target pose.
-However these action inference is unreliable in ambiguous scenarios (e.g., distinguishing between “put” and “pour”), affecting task stability and success rate.
-Multi-modal approaches, such as FAM-HRI \cite{lai2025famhrifoundationmodelassistedmultimodal} and HIP-HRI \cite{11037823}, combine gaze for object selection with speech for action specification.
-These methods integrate the advantages of both modalities, reducing ambiguity and lowering cognitive load compared to GUI-based approaches.
+However, these action inferences are unreliable in ambiguous scenarios (e.g., distinguishing between “put” and “pour”), affecting task stability and success rate.
+Multimodal approaches, such as FAM-HRI \cite{lai2025famhrifoundationmodelassistedmultimodal} and HIP-HRI \cite{11037823}, combine gaze for object selection with speech for action specification.
+These methods integrate the advantages of both modalities, reducing ambiguity and lowering cognitive load.
+However, existing multimodal systems are still mainly designed around discrete target selection and target-pose triggering.
+FAM-HRI \cite{lai2025famhrifoundationmodelassistedmultimodal} estimates the intended object using weighted gaze clustering over a temporal window.
+Although this improves robustness over kNN- or Fixation-based methods, it does not explicitly and continuously infer the object-centric geometric relationship between gaze motion and candidate objects.
+Moreover, as a result of discrete intent inference, existing systems trigger robot motion only after intent confirmation and determination of the target position, providing limited real-time feedback.
+Additionally, prior systems\cite{11037823, tay2025intent, wang2023gaze} mainly focus on human-view object selection and give limited attention to viewpoint-induced occlusion and multi-perspective object alignment between the user and the robot.